fanconnie/rabbit-guard/README.md

 ## Special Features of the System

-This system provides unique features includi
+This system provides unique features including:

+- Model trainin